open-feature/java-sdk-contrib/providers/flagd/README.md

 ## Configuration and Usage

-The flagd provider can operate in two modes: [RPC](#remote-resolver-rpc) (evaluation takes place in flagd, via gRPC calls) or [in-process](#in-process-resolver) (evaluation takes place in-process, with the provider getting a ruleset from a compliant sync-source).
+The flagd provider can operate in two modes: [RPC](#remote-resolver-rpc) (evaluation takes place in remote flagd daemon, via gRPC calls) or [in-process](#in-process-resolver) (evaluation takes place in-process, with the provider getting a ruleset from flagd or a compliant sync-source).

 ### Remote resolver (RPC)